seemslegit42/aevonos/docs/BEEP.md

 > BEEP is HAL9000 meets Jarvis — but chill.
 > It's *the OS brain*, not a floating chatbot.

-### ⚡ The Engine Under the Hood
-BEEP's intelligence is powered by a sophisticated, layered AI architecture:
--   **Groq**: The lightning-fast inference engine for instant execution and real-time orchestration, eliminating latency in agentic responses.
--   **Swarm AI Principles**: For scalable, resilient collective intelligence, allowing BEEP to dispatch tasks to a "swarm" of daemons and synthesize their responses in milliseconds.
--   **CrewAI**: Used for orchestrating collaborative micro-agent teams to tackle complex, multi-step problems.

 ## ⚠️ BEEP IS NOT: